His Blaze Version

-Sajjad A Kitchloo, the Kishtwar representative in state assembly was home when the town burnt.
-This was one reason why the BJP criticized him.
-Kitchloo resigned as state’s minister of state (home) well before Chief Minister Omar Abdullah went to attend an all party meeting.
-From Kishtwar, Kitchloo talks at length to offer his version of the crisis that made him to resign within less than seven months of taking over as minister for the first time in his political career.
+Sajjad A Kitchloo, the Kishtwar representative in the state assembly, was at home when the town burnt.
+This was one reason why the BJP criticised him.
+Kitchloo resigned as the state’s minister of state (home) well before Chief Minister Omar Abdullah attended an all-party meeting.
+From Kishtwar, Kitchloo talks at length to offer his version of the crisis that led him to resign within less than seven months of taking over as minister for the first time in his political career.

 SAJAD-KICHLOO

 On August 3, when my uncle Mohammad Abbas passed away, I was in Jammu.
-Immediately I started for home.
+Immediately, I started for home.
 I started at around 5 pm and I reached home at around 2 am.
-The reason is that wherever I reached, I was stopped by people on the road.
+The reason is that wherever I went, I was stopped by people on the road.

-They had been told that I am coming, so they were waiting for me in groups – at Thathri, Drabshala and at many other places.
+They had been told that I was coming, so they were waiting for me in groups – at Thathri, Drabshala and at many other places.

-They said that there are some people who are creating problems during nights by resorting to nocturnal stoning on houses.
+They said that some people are creating problems at night by resorting to nocturnal stoning of houses.
 It had created panic everywhere in the majority Muslim community.
 They said it has been happening for almost a month now.
-I forgot the mourning at home, I got the SP and we encouraged the locals to set up local committees which will be guarding the villages during the nights.
-Since the police lacks huge numbers who could not be deployed, so civilians should do it.
-After we constituted those committees, the reports of such attacks during nights were substantially reduced.
+I forgot to mourn at home, but I got the SP, and we encouraged the locals to set up local committees that would guard the villages during the nights.
+Since the police lack huge numbers who could not be deployed, civilians should do it.
+After we constituted those committees, the reports of such attacks during the night were substantially reduced.

 It was amid mourning that another major earthquake hit the belt.
-As people were coming to offer condolences, I was out in the field to see how the miseries of the people could be reduced in wake of the new damages.
-Somehow, we observed fourth day of our uncle on the eve of Eid and I decided to celebrate Eid with the family.
+As people were coming to offer condolences, I was out in the field to see how the miseries of the people could be reduced in the wake of the new damages.
+Somehow, we observed the fourth day of our uncle on the eve of Eid, and I decided to celebrate Eid with the family.

-You must know that we have a common facility for the entire social, cultural and to a larger extent the religious events in Kishtwar.
-It is Chowgan ground that is central to the life in the town.
-For decades, this ground plays host to Janam Ashtami, Dussehra and Eid as well.
+You must know that we have a common facility for the entire social, cultural and to a larger extent, the religious events in Kishtwar.
+It is the Chowgan ground that is central to life in the town.
+For decades, this ground has played host to Janam Ashtami, Dussehra and Eid as well.
 On these occasions, the entire district administration stays around this ground.
 This Eid was not different.

-It might have been around 10:15 am that we went to a local shrine that is not far away from the grounds.
-We kept our vehicles near TB hospital and then went to the Ziyarat and offered Fateh.
+It might have been around 10:15 am when we went to a local shrine that is not far away from the grounds.
+We kept our vehicles near the TB hospital and then went to the Ziyarat and offered Fateh.
 I smelt something different but could not gather what it was.

 As we came out of the shrine and started for the Eidgah, I saw youth moving on bicycles and driving badly.
-One of my PSOs stopped somebody to ask why it is so and the answer came that there is stone pelting somewhere and he is taking his child home.
-Somehow we entered into the ground and it might have been10:25 AM.
+One of my PSOs stopped somebody to ask why it is so, and the answer came that there is stone pelting somewhere, and he is taking his child home.
+Somehow we entered the ground, and it might have been 10:25 AM.
 As soon as we got in, the Imam started the prayers.
 I could feel some hurry in the entire process.
 I feel the Imam was in such a hurry that he probably missed a Takbeer.
 I do not remember anything about Khutba.

-As soon as the prayers were over, it was complete crisis.
+As soon as the prayers were over, it was a complete crisis.
 Everybody started fleeing.
-People were in such a rush to leave the grounds that they were choking each others’ way.
+People were in such a rush to leave the grounds that they were choking each other’s way.
 That was the same case with the cars and bikes.
-At some corner, there was stone pelting and probably tear smoke shelling as well.
+At some corner, there was stone pelting and probably tear gas shelling as well.

 SPs report was alarming.
 He said the situation in the town is terribly bad.
 His problem was that he lacked numbers to manage the law and order situation.
 He had made his deployments wherever he could and they intervened to prevent any escalation to the level possible.
 Kishtwar took minutes to change.
 As we were discussing the situation along with DC and SP, we could see the beginning of the blaze.